timeglass/glass/README.md

 # Timeglass
+Fully Automated Time Tracking for Git Repositories.

 ![Timeglass Screenshot](/../assets/assets/screenshot.png?raw=true "Timeglass Screenshot")

-Fully Automated Time Tracking for Git Repositories.
 It uses hooks and file monitoring to make sure you'll never forget to start or stop your timer ever again.
-It is written in Go and comes with just a minimal command line interface.
+It is written in [Go](http://golang.org/) and runs 100% on your own workstation: no internet or account registration required.

 __Features:__